PraveenKumarT03/M1_Game_Quiz_program/_Requirements/Readme.md

 Don't need register simply give any user name and it will saved automatically and you can login again with same user name and don’t have to worry about the past score.
 It will helps the user to increase his/her knowledge.

-4 W's and 1 H
-Who - Users who need to particepate in game to develope knowledge

-What - it will give digital way of game

-When - During the quiz game game organization

-Where -In the Event of N number of participate

-How - is to facilitate a user friendly environment for all users andreduces the manual effort
+4W's and 1H

+Who
+Any user who are intersted can take the quiz and enjoy the quiz.

+What
+The project is main aim is to anyone participate in the quiz.

+When
+Students are actively participate because the quiz is based on c language.

+Why
+The project is mainly about students to get more knowledge on c.

+How
+The user can take the quiz by entering his name